-We will carefully monitor your pain and work with you to control it.
-We will give you two or more pain medicines.
-Each medicine does different things - and they work together - to help with controlling your pain.

-These medications will be given through your J-tube (feeding tube placed during surgery unless you already have one).

-Please speak up if your plan needs to be adjusted.
+- □ We will carefully monitor your pain and work with you to control it as best as possible.
+We will give you multiple medications that work together to help with controlling your pain. - ☐ These medications will be given through your J-tube (feeding tube placed during surgery unless you already have one). - □ Please speak up if your plan needs to be adjusted.
 If your pain level is too high, that will slow your progress.
 Without proper pain control, you will not be able to cough and deep breathe effectively.
-This can lead to complications like pneumonia.
+This can lead to complications like pneumonia, for example.